lfost42/networking/modules/1netplus/defense/iot/README.md

 c.
 Depress the ALT key and move your mouse over the motion sensor.
 What happened?

 ### Notes

+I don't have any IoT at home but it was a fun activity nonetheless.
+It didn't quite convince me that there is a secure way to set these up.

 [BACK TO MAIN](https://github.com/lfost42/networking)